 On April 23, 1889, 183 Beacon was purchased from Franklin Story by Thomas Niles, jr.

-Thomas Niles, Jr., was a publisher in the firm of Roberts Brothers.
-He is credited with suggesting to Louisa May Alcott that she “write a girls’ book” for his firm, the resulting work being Little Women.
+Thomas Niles, Jr., was a publisher in partnership with Lewis A. Roberts in the firm of Roberts Brothers (Thomas Niles, Jr., was the half-brother of Lewis Roberts’s first wife, Alice (Niles) Roberts) and is credited with suggesting to Louisa May Alcott that she “write a girls’ book” for his firm, the resulting work being Little Women.
 A bachelor, he lived at 110 Beacon with his cousins, Emily Hale Niles, Anna Hale Niles, and Sarah Fowle Niles, the daughters of William Jenkins Niles and his wife, Mary Ann (Hale) Niles.
 Thomas Niles, Jr., died in May of 1894 while traveling in Europe with the Niles sisters.
 In his will, he left the bulk of his estate to them, and left smaller amounts or nothing at all to his siblings.
 After a highly-publicized legal challenge, the will was sustained by the courts.
 Emily, Anna, and Sarah Niles continued to live at 110 Beacon; their brother-in-law and sister, Dr. Ferdinand Gordon Morrill and Arria (Niles) Morrill, lived at 181 Beacon from about 1889 until about 1907.